IBM/ibm-licensing-operator/README.md

 ibm-licensing-operator.v1.0.0   IBM Licensing Operator   1.0.0     ibm-licensing-operator.v0.0.0   Succeeded
 ```

-**Note:** The above command assumes that you have created the `Subscription` in the `ibm-common-services` namespace.
+**Note:** The above command assumes that you have created the Subscription in the `ibm-common-services` namespace.
 If your Operator deployment (CSV) shows `Succeeded` in the `InstallPhase` status, your Operator is deployed successfully.
 Otherwise, check the `ClusterServiceVersion` objects status for details.

-Optional: You can also check your Operator's deployment:
+2. **Optional**: You can also check your Operator's deployment:

 ```bash
 kubectl get deployment -n ibm-common-services | grep ibm-licensing-operator